avaughn271/CLUES2/README.md

 CLUES2 is a program to infer selection coefficients, evaluate the statistical evidence for selection, and reconstruct historic allele frequencies.
 The original CLUES was originally developed by Aaron Stern (see the original paper [here](https://doi.org/10.1371/journal.pgen.1008384)) and is currently maintained by [Andrew Vaughn](https://nielsen-lab.github.io/team/andrew-vaughn) as CLUES2.
 Please report any strange results, errors, or code suggestions to him at [ahv36@berkeley.edu](mailto:ahv36@berkeley.edu).
 If you use this program, please cite: [Stern, *et al.* Plos Gen. (2019)](https://doi.org/10.1371/journal.pgen.1008384).

 WORK TO DO:
-The basic forward backward algorith has been verified.
+The basic forward backward algorithm has been verified.
 Works well for frequencies, but we now changed the start and end state transitions.

 1) Think about allele frequency trajectory, especially considering the boundaries/loss of the mutation
 2) Handle the mixed lineage properly